bash-bastion/awesome-basalt/README.md

 # awesome-bash-packages

-[Basalt](https://github.com/hyperupcall/basalt) is a new package manager that is redefining the Bash ecosystem.
-See what kind of new packages exist
+An awesome list of Bash packages.
+All packages lists here are compatible with [Basalt](https://github.com/hyperupcall/basalt), a new Bash package manager that is redefining the Bash ecosystem

+Keep in mind that everything listed is currently _bleeding edge_; these packages should be expected to have a beta or alpha quality

 ## General use